CCI-MOC/documentation/docs/source/monitoring/monitoring.md

 The primary way to monitor hosts and collect data is by using zabbix agents.
 We deploy zabbix agents on all our hosts using ansible.
 With Zabbix Agents we can get detailed metrics and alerts.
 Also, once zabbix agents are deployed the zabbix server can discover hosts on specified networks and apply a template with default metrics and triggers.

 We also use custom parameters with zabbix agents.
 We add those to zabbix agent config files which can then invoke any arbitrary script with whatever parameters we like.
-Here's the config file we use: https://github.com/CCI-MOC/zabbix-config/blob/master/zabbix_agentd.conf
+[Config File](https://github.com/CCI-MOC/zabbix-config/blob/master/zabbix_agentd.conf)

 ### Notes about physical hosts